 One of the most popular articles we’ve ever published at HerMoney is on what documents you need to save, to keep and to toss come tax time.
 Here’s the abridged version: Keep receipts until you get the monthly statement, keep credit card/bank/brokerage statements until you get the year-end summary, and hang onto insurance policies until you get new ones.
 Keep anything tax-related for three years (and anything related to taxes where you took a loss for seven).
 Keep paperwork relating to assets (homes, cars, investments) as long as you have those assets.
 And keep Social Security Cards, birth, marriage and divorce certificates and estate planning documents forever, preferably in a fireproof safe or safety deposit box.
 But you also want to digitize and store copies of those docs online – you can store them in dropbox, or your brokerage firm may also have a digital safe.
 (Scans aren’t legal documents, but they can make it easier to request copies of the originals if they’re lost or damaged.)
 Finally, as soon as you’re done with a document, shred it.

-If your desk is in the kitchen or another high-traffic area of your house, make sure that you don’t have any personal information (like birthdays, a mother’s maiden name, or a social security number) lying around visible, or unsecured in any way.
+If your desk is in the kitchen or another high-traffic area of your house, make sure to spring clean more than just the dust off the keyboard.
+Ensure that you don’t have any personal information (like birthdays, a mother’s maiden name, or a social security number) lying around visible, or unsecured in any way.
 Although we never like to think that we would invite people into our home who would steal our identity, it’s best to play it safe.
 Also, in the event of a break-in, you don’t want short-term losses turning into a years-long battle to reclaim your identity.
 So, file away any sensitive documents you need, and shred the ones you don’t.

 Also, don’t neglect your computer desktop, or your phone’s hard drive, either.
 Start by making sure you install updates as they’re offered, to get access to the latest security measures.
 Delete any files and apps you’re no longer using, and while you’re on your devices, scrub your social media presence to get rid of any identifying personal info – pets’ names, birthdays, or even the fact that you’re planning on taking a vacation.
 It all helps keep your finances safer.